-Oogenesis is the process through which ova or the female gametes are formed and this female gamete is known as an ovum.
+Oogenesis is the type of gametogenesis through which ova or the female gametes are formed and this female gamete is known as an ovum.
 Sometimes we refer female gametes to eggs but the word egg can involve different stages of development and the significance of egg varies based on types of organism.

 For instance, the complete development of birds takes place inside the eggs while in placental mammals once the egg is fertilized and begins to divide, you don’t call it as egg anymore.
 You need to recall that every ovum has to be haploid and consist of a single copy of every chromosome.

 Oogenesis is the process of formation of female gametes.
 This process begins inside the fetus before birth.
 The steps in oogenesis up to the production of primary oocytes occur before birth.
 Primary oocytes do not divide further.
 They either become secondary oocytes or degenerate.